-At DB Best, we have a set of entry-level offers to help you understand your modernization landscape and demonstrate the value of moving your Microsoft SQL Server workloads to Amazon RDS or EC2 instances.
+At DB Best, we have a set of entry-level offers to help you understand your modernization landscape.
+We also can demonstrate the value of moving your Microsoft SQL Server workloads to Amazon RDS or EC2 instances

-We’ve designed our Data Management Optimization offer to monitor your on-premises SQL Server databases to determine the CPU utilization, IOPS requirements, memory needs, and network latency over a month.
-By looking at the server configurations and correlating the monitored data, we can recommend the optimal server machine types for deployment on EC2 and AWS RDS.
+We’ve designed our Data Management Optimization offer to monitor your on-premises SQL Server databases over a month.
+We determine the CPU utilization, IOPS requirements, memory needs, and network latency.
+Then we take a look at the server configurations and correlate the monitored data.
+After that, we can recommend the optimal server machine types for deployment on EC2 and AWS RDS.

 Check out the offers below for more information on how we can help you with your migrating SQL Server to AWS RDS or EC2 efforts.

 In this one-day course on Optimizing SQL Server on AWS RDS training, you will gain a better understanding on how SQL Server works on RDS.
 Let us help you write better queries and reduce operating costs!